Madonna and Child (Duccio, Metropolitan): History of ownership

 As is common for duecento and trecento paintings, the ownership and location of the Madonna and Child before the mid 19th century is unknown.
 The earliest known owner of the painting was the Russian Count Gregori Stroganoff (1829–1910), who reported having found it, unattributed, in a dealer's shop.
 In 1904 he lent it to an exhibition at the Palazzo Pubblico of Siena (Mostra d’arte antica senese).
 He kept it in his palazzo in Rome.

-In her review of the 1904 Mostra d’art senese exhibition, art historian Mary Logan Berenson placed this work among Duccio's “most perfect” pieces.
-It is not surprising, then, that the painting inspired awe in art enthusiasts.
 Upon Stroganoff's death in 1910, the Duccio joined the collection of Adolphe Stoclet (1871–1949), thus earning its designation as The Stoclet Madonna.
-Stoclet was understood to treat his extensive collection of art with the utmost attention, preserving it under ideal conditions to protect its many fragile pieces.
+Stoclet was understood to treat his extensive collection of art with care.
 The Duccio was shown at several exhibitions in 1930 and 1935 and to select guests at Stoclet's home.

-Following the deaths, in 1949, of Adolph Stoclet and his wife, the collection passed to their children, thus Duccio's Madonna and Child remained in the family.
-Although the work was of interest to scholars, it could only be viewed in photographs taken before and after its restoration and minor retouching.
-The painting was, amid much fanfare, acquired in the autumn of 2004 by the Metropolitan Museum of Art for an estimated 45 million USD.
-This acquisition was immensely valuable both for its venerable place in the history of art and for its rarity—there are only 13 known paintings by Duccio in the world.
+Following the deaths, in 1949, of Adolph Stoclet and his wife, the collection, including Duccio's Madonna and Child, passed to their children.
+Although the work was of interest to scholars, it could be viewed only in photographs taken before and after the restoration and minor retouching it underwent during its time with the Stoclet family.
+The painting was acquired in autumn 2004 by the Metropolitan Museum of Art for an estimated 45 million USD.
+This acquisition was noteworthy for its place in the history of art and for its rarity—there are only 13 known paintings by Duccio in the world.

 Controversy

 The chronology of Duccio's Madonna and Child is subject to ongoing scholarly debate.
-There is a gap of more than 20 years in the artist's life during which no works by Duccio have been found, making the estimated date of the Madonna and Child—around 1300—questionable, though fairly reliable.
-The dissensus is further complicated by the Byzantine qualities of the painting—the oval shape of the Virgin's face, her elegantly long nose, and the “miniature man” nature of Christ Child.
-But, there are of course many innovative elements to the painting which align it appropriately to the time now acknowledged to be most accurate.
-Along with the elegant draping and the humanistic qualities of the two figures, the marble parapet is a telling detail of the intentions of the painting, serving as an invitation to engage more emotionally with the image.
-This idea would continue on in a myriad paintings succeeding this one.
+There is a gap of more than 20 years in the artist's life during which no works by Duccio have been found, which making the estimated date of the Madonna and Child—around 1300—impossible to confirm.
+The Byzantine qualities of the painting that suggest earlier composition—the oval shape of the Virgin's face, her long nose, and the “miniature man” nature of Christ Child—are combined with innovative elements that date it later, such as the parapet depicted at the bottom of the painting, which serves to separate the viewer from the space occupied by the Virgin and the Christ Child.
+Commentators have likened the parapet to a barrier between the vernacular world and the sacred.